vpar.gp

 Nauty tools which can generate

-free trees in vertex parent form, and other forms, and can be used command
+free trees in vertex parent form, and other forms, and can be used from the

 See my